MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <p>Along with the redesign of {{ site.data.keys.mf_server }}, more installation options are now provided.
 In addition to the manual installation, {{ site.data.keys.product }} gives you two options to install {{ site.data.keys.mf_server }} in a server farm.
 You can also install {{ site.data.keys.mf_server }} in Liberty collective.</p>

-                <p>Starting with v8.0, you can now install the {{ site.data.keys.mf_server }} components in a server farm by using Ant tasks, or with the Server Configuration Tool.
+                <p>You can now install the {{ site.data.keys.mf_server }} components in a server farm by using Ant tasks, or with the Server Configuration Tool.
 For more information, see the following topics:</p>

                 <ul>
                     <li>Installing a server farm</li>
                     <li>Tutorials about {{ site.data.keys.mf_server }} installation</li>
                 </ul>

-                <p>{{ site.data.keys.mf_server }} v8.0 also supports Liberty collective.
+                <p>{{ site.data.keys.mf_server }} also supports Liberty collective.
 For more information about the server topology and various installation methods, see the following topics:</p>

                 <ul>
                     <li>Liberty collective topology</li>